Photographic Archives in Anglesey

 Moelfre is a small and sleepy village well known on Anglesey and in many parts of the world as the home of one of the finest and renowned lifeboat stations in the world.
 The bravery of the men that have manned the boats over the years has

 The town of Llanfair Pwllgwyngyll on Anglesey boasts the longest place name in the world.
 It was however originally called just Llanfair Pwllgwyngyll.
 With 58 letters, the full version is as the picture caption above.
 The railway station has been refurbished by James Pringle Weavers and shares

 Llanerchymedd – once known as Y Llan – was once a thriving market town, but long since ceased.
 A mostly agricultural community since Llangefni took over as the prime livestock market.
 Only the odd shop still exists in the town and several small pubs.
-This is in
+Where is Llanerchymedd

 A market town on Anglesey, in North Wales.
-Llangefni is situated in the centre of Anglesey, and was once an extremely important part of Anglesey’s agricultural history, as it was the central market for livestock.
+Situated in the centre of Anglesey, Llangefni was once an extremely important part of Anglesey’s agricultural history, as it was the central market for livestock.
 Cattle, pigs, chickens, and all manner of livestock were traded here.
-Llangefni
+Llangefni is still

 Holyhead, on the Island of Anglesey in North Wales, is the largest of the county’s towns, with a population of circa 13,000.
 Holyhead is primarily a ferry port and has been for hundreds of years.
 Sailings to Dublin and Dun Laoghaire are frequent, and on the fast

 Cemaes Bay (Porth Wygyr).
 A seaside town on Anglesey, in North Wales.
 Cemaes Bay is a small village on the north tip of Anglesey.
 Historically, it housed a fishing fleet, boat building, and was a busy small port.
 The 5th-century Llanbadrig church is nearby said to have